 If you stream online, please ensure your IP address is hidden to prevent ISP or authorities from tracking your activity.

 We are seeing an increasing number of users, streamers and developers being contacted by their ISP and FACT, in some cases.
 There are many FREE VPN’s available online, although we don’t recommend using them, as your IP address may be used as an end point, and your data including IP, location and activity could be tracked and logged.

 We recommend EXPRESS VPN.
 They offer very reliable speeds, do not log your data or activity, and works the best for streaming (including Netflix).
 Visit EXPRESS VPN for the latest deal and stream with confidence!

 IMPORTANT SECURITY NOTICE : Whilst this website focuses on tutorials for updating Kodi on any device, we understand some users will use the platform for third party access.
 It is illegal in most countries to stream/download copyrighted content and is a criminal offence to distribute or profit from copyrighted content.Whilst we do not condone the use of Kodi for third party content, we recommend you protect your identity and hide your online activity from your ISP or authorities.
 When using apps and websites, they may obtain and store your data such as IP addresses, locations, history and usage.
 Recent cases have seen apps handing over all these types of users information to authorities, which may also be sent to your ISP.
 Don't put your acitivity at risk, protect yourself and hide your IP address and location by using a VPN service.
-We recommend reading the TOP 5 VPN Services of 2019 which include any discounts and work with all platforms/devices.
+We recommend reading the Ultimate VPN Guide 2019 which include any discounts and work with all platforms/devices.